Appdynamics/process-monitoring-extension/README.md

 # AppDynamics Process Monitoring Extension

-This extension works with the AppDynamics Java Machine agent.
+An AppDynamics extension to be used with a standalone Java Machine Agent to provide metrics about the Processes on a machine.

 ## Use Case
 Process Monitoring Extension gathers process metrics from a Linux/Windows/Solaris/AIX machine and reports to AppDynamics Controller.
-It utilizes the ps command in Unix like systems and Sigar library in Windows to fetch basic process metrics.
+ It utilizes the ``ps`` command in Unix-like systems and Sigar library in Windows to fetch basic process metrics.

 This can also be used as a process checker (identify whether a process is running/not running) by its metric "Running Instances".
 If the configured process is not running, the "Running Instances" metric value reported is "ZERO".

 Apart from the "Running Instances" metric, other process metrics are reported ONLY if the extension detects a single instance of the process running ("Running Instances" metric value is "ONE").

+## Prerequisites
+1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+Please do not proceed with the extension installation if the specified prerequisites are not met.
-**Note**: If running on Windows, this extension has Sigar dependencies.
+2. If running on Windows, this extension has Sigar dependencies.
     Please make sure to copy Windows OS related Sigar files (sigar-*.jar, sigar-amd64-winnt.dll, sigar-x86-winnt.dll) from `<MachineAgent>\lib` to `<MachineAgent>\monitorsLibs`

 ## Installation
 1. To build from source, clone this repository and run 'mvn clean install'.
 This will produce a ProcessMonitor-VERSION.zip in the target directory.
 Alternatively, download the latest release archive from [Github](https://github.com/Appdynamics/process-monitoring-extension/releases/latest).
 2. Unzip as "ProcessMonitor" and copy the "ProcessMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`
-3. Configure the extension by editing the config.yml.
-Refer to the Configuration section for details.
+3. Please place the extension in the "monitors" directory of your Machine Agent installation directory.
+Do not place the extension in the "extensions" directory of your Machine Agent installation directory.
+4. Edit the config.yml file.
+An example config.yml file follows these installation instructions.
-4. Verify the extension output in workbench mode and make sure desired metrics are reported.
+5. Verify the extension output in workbench mode and make sure desired metrics are reported.
 Check in WorkBench section for details.
-5. Restart the Machine Agent
+6. Restart the Machine Agent.

+## Configuration

 In the AppDynamics Metric Browser, look for: Application Infrastructure Performance  | \<Tier\> | Individual Nodes | \<Node\> | Custom Metrics | Process Monitor | \<OS\> Processes

-## Configuration
 **Note**: Please make sure to not use tab (\t) while editing yaml files.
 You may want to validate the yaml file using a [yaml validator](http://yamllint.com/).

 **Note**: Please use workbench mode to verify the metrics while experimenting with various configurations in config.yml to arrive at the desired result.